killercup/scribbles/_drafts/2018-05-30-secret-life-of-cows.md

-A great example for how you can use the super powers of Cows in your own structs to refer to input data instead of coyping it over is [Serde's][serde] `#[serde(borrow)]` attribute.
+A great example for how you can use the super powers of Cows in your own structs to refer to input data instead of copying it over is [Serde's][serde] `#[serde(borrow)]` attribute.
 If you have a struct like